Online CollectionGeneral Information - For Educators - Advanced Resources - Scientists

 - Dr. Cheryl A. Whistler.
 This University of New Hampshire faculty page features a summary of Dr. CA Whistler's current research.
 Using the symbiosis of the bioluminescent bacterium, Vibrio... (more info)

 - Eric V. Stabb, Ph.D.

 .
 This University of Georgia faculty page features Eric V. Stabb, Assistant Professor of Microbiology.
-His research focuses on the light organ symbiosis between the... ( This site may be offline. )
+His research focuses on the light organ symbiosis between the... (more info)

 - The Ruby Lab.
 This University of Wisconsin-Madison Medical Microbiology and Immunology website features the Edward G. Ruby Lab.
-The Ruby Lab is attempting to define the behavioral, physiological... ( This site is likely no longer available. )
+The Ruby Lab is attempting to define the behavioral, physiological... (more info)

 - Visick Lab: Home of the Vibrio-Euprymna Symbiosis.
 This website features general information about the lab of Karen Visick, which studies the genes needed to establish an interaction between the small Hawaiian squid Euprymna... (more info)

 For additional resources about Squid-Vibrio symbiosis, search the Microbial Life collection.